dapr/blog/daprblog/content/posts/2021/php-sdk.md

 type: blog
 ---

 Hello World, I'm Rob Landers, the maintainer of the new Dapr [PHP SDK]( https://github.com/dapr/php-sdk).
-Since I was a child, I've been writing software, and more importantly, I've been writing PHP since 2013.
-I work at Automattic on the Decision Science team, working with PHP, Python, JavaScript, and Scala.
-However, C# is my favorite general-purpose language since I first used it back in its 2.0 days.
+I currently work at Automattic on the Decision Science team, working with PHP, Python, JavaScript, and Scala.
+Since I was young, I've been writing software, and more importantly, I've been writing PHP since 2013.
+C# is also one of my favorite general-purpose languages, since I first used it back in its 2.0 days!

 For me, language is a way to express a solution to a problem, and I love learning new languages and discovering exciting new solutions.
-Some languages are better suited than others to represent certain solutions, and I think that was the appeal of Dapr when I first discovered it.
-You can choose the language that best solves the problem with a homogenous, scalable framework.
+Some languages are better suited than others to represent certain solutions, and that was the appeal of Dapr when I first discovered it.
+You can choose the language that best solves the problem with Dapr being a homogenous, scalable framework.

 ## The path to a Dapr PHP SDK

-The journey to create the PHP SDK technically started in 2006.
+The journey to create the Dapr PHP SDK technically started in 2006.
 I was in considerable debt after a motorcycle accident, and I was terrible at managing money.

-Originally written in C#, I built some software that scraped my bank account and managed a budget via SMS messages.
+I built some software that scraped my bank account and managed a budget via SMS messages which I originally wrote in C#.
 Over the years, I've tried turning it into a product, pitching it to investors, open-sourcing it, etc. No one was interested, but it didn't matter - I still needed it.
 Today, it runs on my laptop as nearly 30 microservices written in PHP and C#.
 At the beginning of 2020, I started investigating how to put it in the cloud.

 I tried many things out before discovering Dapr and realizing that it could support any language with a bit of work.
-So, over a long weekend, I started putting it together.
+So, over a long weekend, I started putting Dapr together with PHP to port my financial app.
 Thus, the PHP SDK was born while I migrated everything over to Dapr.
-The migration unlocked the path to adding some new, exciting features my wife has been asking for a long time - like the ability to ignore a purchase’s impact on the budget, or have some auto-categorization.
+The migration unlocked the path to adding some new, exciting features my wife has been asking for a long time, like the ability to ignore a purchase’s impact on the budget, or have some auto-categorization.

 ## Why PHP and Dapr?

 PHP runs nearly [80% of the web](https://w3techs.com/technologies/details/pl-php).
 It's a web-native language best suited for doing "web stuff," whether that's running a blog, an online shop, or your app.
 There's a pretty good chance there's some PHP somewhere in any given organization.

 Furthermore, many legacy applications are written in PHP (I've maintained a couple of them).
 There's a drive to keep adding more features and deliver more value, but there comes the point where some solutions are better written in another language, other than PHP.
 Microservices present a unique solution to this problem allowing developers to use the language and storage methodologies that best solve their challenges.
 However, when you have a large legacy application, microservices seem like a dreamland that you'll never be able to reach without significant management buy-in to rewrite everything from the ground up.
-This is where Dapr can offer a lot of value - Dapr building blocks let you interface with technologies that may be hard to integrate with PHP.
+This is where Dapr can offer a lot of value.
+Dapr's building blocks let you interface with technologies that may be hard to integrate with PHP, through its bindings, statement management and pub/sub.
 With a Dapr PHP SDK, you can implement best practices and patterns without throwing away all of your legacy code.

-## Examples
+## Let's get into code

-So how do Dapr API calls look like in PHP?
-Here are a few examples:
+So what do Dapr API calls look like in PHP?
+Let's dive into a few examples:

 ### State management

-With the PHP SDK, you can easily define state with just a Plain Ole’ PHP Object:
+With the PHP SDK, you can easily define manage state with just a plain old PHP Object.
+In the code below, this saves and load key/value data to a state store.

 ```php
 <?php